lawaloy/Database-System/ReadMe.md

-Created a database system using C#, mapped using Entity Framework, and MVC Core Web Application.
+Created a school database system using C#, mapped using Entity Framework, and MVC Core Web Application.